 Long-Distance Forest Fire Dust Transportation Case Study

-By using WRF-Chem model in the WRF simulation facility
+By using WRF-Chem model in the WRF simulation facility, one may study the long-distance dust transportation cases.
 Biomass burning is the burning of agricultural waste or forest wild fires which causes huge impact on not just local but also regional air quality, biogeochemical cycles, climate and the hydrological cycle.
 Biomass burning under specific weather conditions contributes a significant amount of air pollutants within a short period of time.
-During spring and summer (from February to September), fire hotspots dot could be found frequently all over the Indochinese peninsula, Indonesia and India.
+During spring and summer (from February to September), fire hotspots could be found frequently all over the Indochinese peninsula, Indonesia and India.
 The biomass-burning aerosols over the Indian Ocean and Asia are one of the critical sources for the formation of atmospheric brown cloud in South Asia.
 It also has been confirmed to have a significant effect on the ozone concentration in Hong Kong and Taiwan.
 By improved monitoring on the dust sources and integrating with effective numerical simulation facility, impact of individual aerosol species (such as CO2, PM2.5, PM10, O3) on the climate could be provided.
-Recent advent of satellite monitoring systems, such as the Along-Track Scanning Radio-meter (ATSR), Advanced Very High Resolution Radiometer (AVHRR), and Moderate Resolution Imaging Spectroradiometer (MODIS), have provided useful information for identifying fire events and the duration of burning as in Figure 7.
+Recent advent of satellite monitoring systems, such as the Along-Track Scanning Radio-meter (ATSR), Advanced Very High Resolution Radiometer (AVHRR), and Moderate Resolution Imaging Spectroradiometer (MODIS), have provided useful information to identify fire events and the duration of burning as in Figure 7.